mathspp/mathspp/pages/02.blog/01.problems/p002-a-bag-full-of-numbers/item.en.md

 ---
-title: "Problem #002 - a bag full of numbers"
+title: 'Problem #002 - a bag full of numbers'
 ---

 Two friends were bored and decided to play a game... a mathematical game with a paper bag!